The Myths You’ll Hear About Working as an Engineer at a Startup

-Since college I’ve been working in startups at various stages and I’ve met hundreds of employees at other startups as well.
-I’m part of a couple startup CTO networking groups, and most of my friends have or do still work for startups.
-While the glorious fairy tales that come out of the most successful companies might put stars in your eyes, the numbers aren’t in your favor if you think the next big exit will likely involve you.
+For the past 7 years I’ve been working in startups at various stages and I’ve met hundreds of employees at other startups as well.
+I’m part of a couple startup CTO networking groups, and most of my friends work for startups.
+While the glorious fairy tales that come out of the most successful companies might put stars in your eyes, the numbers aren’t in your favor if you think the next big exit is likely to involve you.

 That said, working at a startup - even one that isn’t “successful” - can be an interesting and rewarding experience.
 I’ve seen the downside and I’m still doing it along with thousands of others across the country.
-Here are a few of the myths I’ve heard as well as some of the truths I’ve learned while working as an engineer for early stage startups:
+If you’re wondering what it’s like to be an engineer at a startup in 2018, let me cut through some of the marketing and dispel 5 common myths for you.

 Myth 1: you’re going to get a huge equity payout

-The overwhelming majority of startups aren’t big financial successes.
+The overwhelming majority of startups are not big financial successes.
 Chances are, if you come into a company early on with a bit of equity your stock will be so diluted by the time an exit comes that it won’t make up for the salary cut you took to be there.
 That is, if you’re lucky enough to be involved in an exit at all.

 Worst of all, equity is easy to lose.
-If you leave early, are let go for any reason, or are found to have violated any part of your employment agreement, you might lose all of your stock.
-If you go into a startup as an employee for the money, you’re going to be disappointed 9 out of 10 times.
+If you leave early, are let go for any reason, or are found to have violated any part of your employment agreement, you might forfeit your stock.
+If you go into a startup as an employee for the money, you’re likely to be disappointed.

 Truth 1: you’ll get to set the culture, standards, and technologies used

 Most engineers who come into an existing organization are met with a slew of predetermined rules, established policies, bureaucratic requirements, and “best” practices that you’re unlikely to change.
 On the other hand, when you come into a startup, almost everything is fluid.
 I’ve never been part of a startup team that didn’t welcome new ideas and tools if they could be implemented quickly.